japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-kafka-data-source.md

-== Kafka Data Source -- Streaming Data Source for Apache Kafka
+# Kafka Data Source &mdash; Streaming Data Source for Apache Kafka

-*Kafka Data Source* is the streaming data source for https://kafka.apache.org/[Apache Kafka] in Spark Structured Streaming.
+**Kafka Data Source** is the streaming data source for https://kafka.apache.org/[Apache Kafka] in Spark Structured Streaming.

 Kafka Data Source provides a <<streaming-source, streaming source>> and a <<streaming-sink, streaming sink>> for <<micro-batch-stream-processing, micro-batch>> and <<continuous-stream-processing, continuous>> stream processing.